-When I launched my first website, back in 1999, I called it "my little world" because, at that time, my personal world was mostly limited to my home town.
+When I launched my first website, back in 1999, I called it "my little world" because, at that time, my world was mainly limited to my home town.
 I lived there, I worked there, and most of my friends lived there.
 Since then, though, mostly by luck and very much thanks to the Internet, things have changed a lot in my life.

-My wife is Japanese, which also meant the I had the amazing opportunity to visit a few times her home town in Japan and, thanks to her family, to visit some of the most interesting places around there.
+My wife is Japanese, and this has given me the amazing opportunity to go visit her family in Japan and to go to see some of the most beautiful places around there.

-In 2011, my wife and I moved back to Italy, to my home town.
-Even though I obviously don't feel that my world is not that "little" anymore.
-Nonetheless, I decided, with a note of irony, to continue to use the old name of my virtual home on the Internet.
+In 2011 my wife and I moved back to Italy, to my home town.
+Even though I obviously don't feel that my world is "little" anymore, I decided, with a note of irony, to keep using the original name of my home on the web.